 - For CE attendance records, the Check License Status link on the main page of CDI's website at www.insurance.ca.gov is available to help confirm a student's name and license number.

-If you have additional questions, contact the Education Section via email at Producer Licensing Bureau E-mail or call at (916) 492-3064.
+If you have additional questions, contact the Curriculum Review Section via email at Producer Licensing Bureau E-Mail or call at (916) 492-3064.